Visual journaling supplies are highly personal.

 Journaling is a highly adaptive practice, and it will take awhile to figure out how you visual journal.
 What size journal works best in your life?
 Do you like markers or colored pencils?

-Over time, you may want to upgrade the tools you are using.
-These are our favorite visual journaling supplies, starting with…
+Over time, you may want to upgrade the tools you are using, and when you do, here’s our shortlist of things we use daily:

 The Leuchtturm1917 comes in a wide variety of sizes, paper types, and covers.
 We love the amenities such as page numbers, a preprinted index, double bookmarks, and stickers for archiving.
-The version with dotted pages offers guidelines without being distracting, and the notebook lies flat when open.
+The blank version is our favorite but you can get them with dotted pages which offer guidelines without being distracting.
+The notebook lies flat when open.
 There are multiple sizes, so as you research, be aware that A4 is about the size of US letter paper, A5 is the size of a folded sheet of notebook paper, and A6 is approximately passport size.
+(Our personal favorite is the A5 which strikes a good balance between enough-room-to-think-on-paper and easy-to-carry.)

 PITT Artist Pens

-If you want to use watercolors or brush markers, having waterfast pens can help prevent smearing.
+Because we use watercolors and brush markers, having pens with waterfast ink matters to prevent smearing.
 We like this set by Faber Castell because it includes a Small (0.3), Fine (0.5), Medium (0.7), and Brush pen which can vary your line thickness.
 This is highly useful to differentiate between headings, subheadings, and plain text.

 Get a 4 pack with different sizes on Amazon.